ibm-cloud-docs/Cloudant/databases/sharding.md

 ```
 {: codeblock}

 You can configure `Q`.
-However, we prohibit very large values of `Q` since they have a deleterious effect on the service with no performance gain for the user.
+However, you want to prohibit very large values of `Q` since they have a deleterious effect on the service with no performance gain for the user.
 {: note}

 If you attempt to set the `Q` value where it is not available,